-This course is designed to prepare attendees to take and pass the customs broker examination, but its extensive overview of the customs brokerage/import process makes it also a great option for those looking for training in this field.
+This course is designed to prepare attendees to take and pass the customs broker examination.
+Its extensive overview of the customs brokerage/import process makes it also a great option for those looking for training in this field.

-Since the most important factor in passing the exam is the amount of time spent on preparation, this course includes 40 hours of class instruction on topics such as broker regulations, entry, classification, valuation, free trade agreements, antidumping/countervailing duty, fines, penalties and forfeitures, bonds, country of origin marking, liquidation, search and seizure, and intellectual property.
-A manual, required U.S. Customs directives, copies of past examinations, and additional hand-out materials are provided to help students in their studies.
-There is also a significant amount of homework, including practice exams, so attendees will likely end up with close to 100 hours of class-related work.
+- The course includes 40 hours of class instruction on topics such as broker regulations, entry, classification, valuation, free trade agreements, antidumping/countervailing duty, fines, penalties and forfeitures, bonds, country of origin marking, liquidation, search and seizure, and intellectual property.

 About the Customs Broker Exam

-- The exam will be given in an electronic format.
-The last four exams have been given at testing centers in the Boston area.
+- The exam will be given in an electronic format at testing locations throughout the country.

 - All candidates must submit the test application documentation directly to Customs and pay the exam fee of $390.